Positions within the Crown Solicitor's Office (CSO) are advertised on the IWORKFORSA website.

 The CSO has two applicant pools for:

 Successful applicants are placed in a pool and notified if and when suitable vacancies arise.
 Successful applications for the pools are valid for 12 months.

-Applications for the Paralegal pool open in the first half of 2022.
+Applications for the Paralegal pool are now closed.

 To be notified when applications for the pool are open, register for relevant 'job alerts' on the IWORKFORSA website.